department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates.md

 ---
 <div class="va-introtext">

-View current VA disability compensation rates, and learn what other factors may affect your payment.
+View current VA disability compensation rates based on disability, and learn what factors other than your disability rating may affect your payment.

 </div>

-## Helpful information about your compensation payments
+### Factors that may affect your compensation payments

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>